massquantity/LibRecommender/README.md

 ## Data Format
-Just normal data format, each line represents a sample.
+JUST normal data format, each line represents a sample.
 By default, model assumes that `user`, `item`, and `label` column index are 0, 1, and 2, respectively.
 But you need to specify `user`, `item`, and `label` column index if that’s not the case.
 For Example, the `movielens-1m` dataset:

 > 1::1193::5::978300760<br>
 > 1::661::3::978302109<br>